-The ongoing killing of Assam’s pride one horned rhinoceros has now crossed all the limits.
-At the time when several organisations are criticizing the government and the forest minister for their failure in protecting the species, all are overlooking the fact that despite their protests and hooliganisms, poacher’s guns have not stopped touting.
-And in this way they will never.
+The ongoing killing of Assam’s pride one-horned rhinoceros has now crossed all the limits.
+At the time when several organizations are criticizing the government and the forest minister for their failure in protecting the species, all are overlooking the fact that despite their protests and hooliganism, poacher’s guns have not stopped touting.
+And in this way, they will never.

 When it comes to finding an alternate way, I would like to take the readers to Africa.
-Almost every one of us must be aware that Africa is the home to two horned rhinoceros.
+Almost every one of us must be aware that Africa is the home to two-horned rhinoceros.
 And there was a time when it was a feasting ground for poachers.
 But by the use of transmitters to geo-track the rhinoceros, poaching of the species reduced to a great extent.
 Geo-tracking the rhinoceros helps in preventing them from entering the poachers dominated areas.
-On the other hand another step taken alongside this was the dehorning process.
-One of the most successful person in dehorning the rhinoceros is John Hume of South Africa, who implemented the project in an outstanding manner.
+On the other hand, another step taken alongside this was the dehorning process.
+One of the most successful people in dehorning the rhinoceros is John Hume of South Africa, who implemented the project in an outstanding manner.

 People from all parts of the world should come forward to save the species from sure extinction.
 And more emphasis should be given on the dehorning process as it is the only process now which can ensure the survival of the animal.
-Organisations like Nature’s Beacon, PETA, Peoples for Animal etc should put pressure on the government as well as global organisations like United Nations to take up the necessary steps.
-Apart from this the said organisations should also create awareness among the people on it.
+Organizations like Nature’s Beacon, PETA, Peoples for Animal etc should put pressure on the government as well as global organizations like the United Nations to take up the necessary steps.
+Apart from this, he said organizations should also create awareness among the people on it.